 For example, cutting opioid prescriptions or giving replacement opioids will not help because these potential solutions don’t address an underlying mental illness.
 Besides, people can still gain access to dangerous opioids on the street when they lose access through medical means.
 Similarly, it won’t entirely help to create “safe rooms” as we see in Canada.
 These sites allow people to use clean supplies and have supervision so they can safely inject themselves.
 Yet this intervention also does not address the underlying problem of why people are turning to opioids and continuing to use them.

 Finding a Solution to the Opioid Crisis and Mental Illness Dilemma

 If over three-quarters of the people dying from opioid deaths in Canada have a history of mental illness, as this study shows, it’s safe to assume that we may be able to help the problem, at least in large part, by focusing on mental health.
 What we need to realize is that people are self-medicating emotional distress.

 What could help, in addition to current interventions?
 We should be using more measures that focus on mental health to target the opioid crisis directly.
 What opioid users with mental health concerns need is a medical detox in a hospital to help their bodies and brains adjust to functioning without using opioids again.
 This medical care should then be followed by adequate mental health care customized to each person’s mental health diagnosis and specific needs.
 This method provides a way to treat the individual rather than the symptom, drug use, and addiction.

 Mental health care should be seen as an integral part of medical care for people who use or are dependent on opioids.
 We need to address the high percentage of mental disorders in this population instead of ignoring them.
 If people had better ways of managing their mental illnesses, maybe they wouldn’t turn to opioids to help themselves cope.

-For more information on one of the most successful opioid detox treatment centers in the world, call 1-800-423-2482
+For more information on one of the most successful opioid detox treatment center in the world, call 1-800-423-2482

 Last Updated on